Bedrock-OSS/bedrock-wiki/docs/scripting/script-watchdog.md

     - JaylyDev
     - SmokeyStack
     - ThomasOrs
+  description: Watchdog is a performance system for script engine that is enabled in Minecraft script plugins by default.
 ---

 Watchdog is a performance system for script engine that is enabled in Minecraft script plugins by default.